Ununderstanding

 – James Carse

-I think we’re beginning to mistake finite for infinite games in intellectual work.
-Finite games have clear endpoints.
-Get the answer, solve the problem, complete the task.
-Uncertainty is friction to be eliminated as efficiently as possible.
+I think we’re attempting to collapse infinite games into finite ones.
+Finite games have clear endpoints, and uncertainty is friction to be eliminated as efficiently as possible.
 This happens to be the mode where AI tools excel.
 They are quick to carve out and chop up uncertainty.
 Here is your summary of the history of pistachios, job done.
-Infinite games on the other hand require sustained engagement with not-knowing.
+Infinite games require sustained engagement with not-knowing.
 The uncertainty is the game.
-When you’re genuinely learning something new, you can’t know in advance what you’ll discover, what connections you’ll make, or how your thinking will change.
+When you’re genuinely learning something new, you can’t know in advance what you’ll discover or how your thinking will change.
 The process of gradual knowing builds cognitive capacity in ways that immediate answers cannot.
-Having the answers in the back of the book does not make the task of integrating the reasoning any less of a challenge.
+Having the answers in the back of the book does not make the task of integrating the reasoning any less of a challenge, or any less rewarding.

-My dog understands this.
-She’s not trying to win at smelling.
-She’s engaging with pure curiosity.
+My dog is not trying to win at smelling, she is following her curiosity.
 She’s letting uncertainty unfold naturally.
-She’s playing an infinite game.
-Not one that is circumscribed or conditional, but that is instead defined wholly by what she is; a stubborn lab with an active nose.
+She’s not engaging in something that is circumscribed or conditional, but that is instead defined wholly by what she is; a stubborn lab with an active nose.
 The world churns restlessly around the same oak trees, and she likes to ask the same simple questions.
 There is no dissatisfaction with the inefficiency.

 “Writing compels us to think — not in the chaotic, non-linear way our minds typically wander, but in a structured, intentional manner.
 By writing it down, we can sort years of research, data and analysis into an actual story, thereby identifying our main message and the influence of our work.”2

-Our relationship with the unknown is changing.
-Coexisting with uncertainty is fundamental to growth.
-Breakthroughs require sustained engagement with not knowing.
+Coexisting with uncertainty is fundamental to personal growth.
+Intellectual breakthroughs require sustained engagement with not knowing.
 Deep relationships require tolerance for ambiguity.
-Creative works emerge from productive struggle with unclear possibilities.
+Creative works emerge from the struggle with branching possibilities.
 But these capacities atrophy without use.
 Once we lose them, we lose access to entire categories of human experience, and we’ve only just begun to see what this means when we extend this reasoning beyond knowledge work.
 Anthropic cites that a small but noticeable portion of their traffic has been conversations about interpersonal advice, psychotherapy or counseling, companionship, and romantic/sexual roleplay.3 Grok’s new avatar Ani is an opinion on this trend.
 Our lived experience is beginning to be shaped by LLMs.
-Unfortunately, there is no answer key for living well.
+Unfortunately, there is no simple answer for living well.